Suaimhneas CBT Therapy Cork and Mindfulness

 Coming to CBT therapy is a courageous first step if you have OCD.
 At Suaimhneas Cork CBT Therapy and Mindfulness, you will find a safe, supportive, non-judgemental space where your experience of OCD is respected and understood.

-If you would like to learn more about types of therapy and training I provide at Suaimhneas Cork CBT Therapy and Mindfulness please click on the links below:
+If you would like to learn more about types of therapy available at Suaimhneas Cork CBT Therapy and Mindfulness please click on the links below:

 What is CBT Therapy?